 It’s best to have a valid import license that will allow you to import goods from China to your country of choice.

 The license will ensure that you do not face any challenges during the process.

 All traders who import goods from China have to pay a Value-added Tax(VAT) and import duty before being cleared for entry into their country of choice.

 However, this is usually dependent on the classification of goods.

 Follow these steps and you will benefit from importing goods from China.
 Whether you are a first-time importer or have been frequently using this process as a line of trade, these tips will always be applicable.
 They are exactly what you need to make your business thrive.

-If you want to import any kinds of products from China, Leeline sourcing will be your right choice, with over 10 years experience in the sourcing field, we assure you our service is reliable and efficient.
+If you want to wholesale any kinds of products from China, Leeline sourcing will be your right choice, with over 10 years experience in the sourcing field, we assure you our service is reliable and efficient.